eecs280staff/tutorials/docs/debugging_guide.md

 A **breakpoint** pauses the program whenever it reaches a certain line.
 </div>

-For example, if you're running the main driver for project 1 and your dataset summary doesn't print out correctly, you might want to pause the program after the summary has been calculated but before printing it out.
+For example, if you're running the main driver for a statistics project and your dataset summary doesn't print out correctly, you might want to pause the program after the summary has been calculated but before printing it out.

 To set a breakpoint, click to the left of a line as shown.
 A red dot appears to indicate the breakpoint on that line.
 (You can click again to unset it.)